skaut/wordpress-version-checker/README.md

 ### WordPress release channel

-By default, the app will only notify you once the new WordPress version is released (**This will change** - starting from version 2.0, the default value will be changed to `rc`).
+By default, the app will notify you once the an upcoming WordPress version reaches the release candidate stage of development.
 By setting the `channel` value to one of `stable` or `rc`, you can choose to be notified when the new version is fully release, is in the release candidate (RC) stage of development or when the first beta versions are released.

 #### Example